Guide to LEED Certification: Commercial

 Expiration of LEED certification

-If you’ve earned certification for your LEED EB: O+M project, you must recertify within five years of the previous certification.
+If you’ve earned certification for your LEED O+M project, you must recertify within five years of the previous certification.

 Revocation of LEED certification

 In rare situations, LEED certification may be revoked.
 We’ve created the Certification Challenge Policy to ensure that all LEED project submittals and subsequent reviews by GBCI team members are done so with integrity, accuracy and truthfulness.
 A certification challenge may be initiated by GBCI or by any third party within 18 months of a project’s certification.
 In line with the policy, you’ll need to retain all project documentation related to your certification, and the achievement of prerequisites and credits, on-site at your certified project for two years after receiving certification, to ensure that this information is available in case of a challenge.